December 14. General Assembly, San Francisco

 In this month's installment, Creative Mean will co-produce the event with General Assembly celebrating creativity and technology.
-We have organized an amazing group speakers featuring San Francisco Magazine contributing writer Summer Sewell, head of design at Hustle Matthew Ferry, and Margie Benford & Bethany Meuleners leading design at Betabrand.
+We have organized an amazing group speakers featuring San Francisco Magazine contributing writer Summer Sewell, head of design at Hustle Matthew Ferry, and merchandising and design team at Betabrand Margie Benford & Bethany Meuleners.

 To RSVP for the event head over to General Assembly.

-Summer Sewell is a former editor at The California Sunday Magazine and a contributing writer at San Francisco magazine.
-She will discuss the feature story she wrote for San Francisco's December issue - their annual Power issue - about Oakland-based nonprofit Black Girls Code and the state of black women in the tech industry.
+Summer Sewell is a former editor at The California Sunday Magazine and a contributing writer at San Francisco Magazine.
+She will discuss the feature story she wrote for San Francisco Magazine's December issue - their annual Power issue - about Oakland-based nonprofit Black Girls Code and the state of black women in the tech industry.

-Matthew Ferry is head of design at Hustle, the first peer-to-peer texting tool designed to empower campaigns and advocacy groups.
+Matthew Ferry is Design Director at Hustle, the first peer-to-peer texting tool designed to empower campaigns and advocacy groups.
 Hustle’s tools help organizations build relationships, recruit volunteers, and raise money.
-Every day Matthew tackles how to design for impact.
+Every day, Matthew tackles how to design for impact.

-As head of Merchandising and Design for Betabrand, Margie Benford is a skilled product strategist, brand leader, and cat-wrangler.
-Together with head designer, Bethany Meuleners, they are using a community of fans to crowdfund the future of fashion.
+As Merchandising and Design Director for Betabrand, Margie Benford is a skilled product strategist, brand leader, and cat-wrangler.
+Together with Head Designer, Bethany Meuleners, they are using a community of fans to crowdfund the future of fashion.

 September 27.
 Athen B. Gallery, Oakland